top of page

 Henry retreating back to Cascade Saddle.
 Barff, Aspiring, and Rob Roy on the horizon.

 Then we heard the sound of a helicopter.
 In some sort of joke, the helicopter flew over the ridge and landed directly on the glacier.
-A group of tourists jumped out of the helicopter, walked around the glacier, jumped back in and left.
+A group of tourists jumped out of the helicopter, walked around the glacier, jumped back in, and left.
 We couldn't believe it.
-In that moment I doubted our decision out of insecurity, then came back to reality.
-It was time to have a laugh and go home.
+In hindsight it was very obvious... we simply chose the wrong route.
+We should have stayed high, avoided the glacier, and scrambled up the North East Ridge to the summit.

-Even though we didn't reach the summit on this particular trip, it was a fantastic day out.
+Even though we didn't reach the summit on this particular trip, it was still a fantastic day out.
 It was epic to finally have a partner to go on a mission with.
-Henry is a guy that I can learn a substantial amount from and hope to continue to go on trips with.
+Henry is a guy that I can grow in the mountains with.

 Happy days...